Chuck McGill, Master CFI, MEI, CFII

 Master Instructors LLC takes great pride in announcing a significant aviation accomplishment on the part of Charles R McGill, an independent Montgomery Field (MYF) flight instructor and resident of San Diego, California.
 Recently, Chuck's accreditation as a Master CFI (Certificated Flight Instructor) was renewed by Master Instructors LLC, the international accrediting authority for the Master Instructor designation as well as the FAA-approved Master Instructor Programä.
 He first earned this national professional accreditation in 2002, has held it continuously since then, and is one of only 22 worldwide to earn the credential seven times.

-To help put these achievements in their proper perspective, there are approximately 97,000 CFIs in the United States.
-Fewer than 800 of those aviation educators have achieved that professional distinction thus far.
-The last 20 National Flight Instructors of the Year or FAASTeam Representatives of the Year were Master CFIs (see: http://www.GeneralAviationAwards.org/) while Chuck is one of only 55 California teachers of flight to earn this prestigious "Master" title.
+To help put these achievements in their proper perspective, there are approximately 101,000 FAA-certificated CFIs in the United States.
+Fewer than 800 of them have earned Master accreditation thus far.
+As a measure of the significance and prestige associated with this title, twenty-three (23) of the last National Flight Instructors of the Year, National FAASTeam Representatives of the Year, or National Aviation Maintenance Techs (AMTs) of the Year were Masters (see: http://www.GeneralAviationAwards.org/).
+In addition, the FAA has approved the accreditation as an alternate means for CFIs to renew their flight instructor certificates.
+Chuck is one of only 55 California teachers of flight to earn this prestigious "Master" title.